19 June 2011

 He blinked at me, "Wot?"

 Oh God, I thought, he's just too gone.
-But then he started to move albeit a bit slow and stiff but he had himself upright in the chair.
-Painfully, he started to get himself up and holding onto the table, shut his eyes as I knew the room must be doing a dizzying spin.
+But then he started to move, albeit a bit slow and stiff, but he had himself upright in the chair.
+Painfully, he began to get himself up and, holding onto the table, shut his eyes as I knew the room must be doing a dizzying spin.

-"OK," he croaked opening one eye than the other.
+"OK," he croaked, opening one eye then the other.

-I poured him a large cup of joe and then guided him outside thinking the fresh air might help.
+I poured him a large cup of joe and guided him outside, thinking the fresh air might help.
 I was going to sit him on one of the porch chairs, but he spied me hammock and pointed to it, saying, "Dere, we iz goin' dere."
-And with the cup of joe in one hand and me other around Weasil's back I guided him to the hammock when the thought struck me, that if the breeze swayed him in the hammie, he'd probably be sick.
-I started to say this to him in warning and because I didn't really want him in me precious hammie.
-But he wanted the hammock and that's where I deposited him.
+And with the cup of joe in one hand and me other around Weasil's back, I guided him to the hammock when the thought struck me, that if the breeze swayed him in the hammie, he'd probably be sick.
+I started to say this to him in warning because I didn't want him in me precious hammie.
+But he wanted the hammock, and that's where I deposited him.

-I helped get his legs up and in and as he adjusted himself so he was semi upright to take the cup, I felt like a nurse's aid helping an invalid.
-He looked very comfy in me hammie and this made me not happy.
-I wanted him out and had this evil fleeting idea of dumping him, but I didn't.
+I helped get his legs up and in, and as he adjusted himself so he was semi upright to take the cup, I felt like a nurse's aide helping an invalid.
+He looked very comfy in me hammie, which made me unhappy.
+I wanted him out and had this evil, fleeting idea of dumping him, but I didn't.
 Instead, I left him for the other drunk.
 I had four hours to sober them up before Tonya and the kiddos got home.
 So much for me quiet, day to meself, day off.
 Wasn't happening.

 I found Rabby awake, looking around with a scowl on his face wondering aloud, "Ware the fook am I?"
-When he saw me, it all came back to him with a, "Oh yeah."
+When he saw me, it all returned to him with a "Oh yeah."

 Oi!
-I poured him the coffee as he asked, "Ware's tha booze at Gabriel?"
+I poured him the coffee as he asked, "Ware's tha booze at Gobriel?"

-"You drank it Rabby, it be all gone," I said putting the cup in front of him.
+"You drank it, Rabby; it's all gone," I said, putting the cup in front of him.

-He looked at the coffee with such disdain on his face I almost felt the guilty host.
+He looked at the coffee disdainfully; I almost felt like the guilty host.

-"Hey, I have some leftover lamb, how about a lamb sanny?"
-I offered, thinking to get his mind off the hard stuff and maybe fill his ample belly.
+"Hey, I have some leftover lamb, how about a lamb sannie?"
+I offered to get his mind off the hard stuff and maybe fill his ample belly.

 "Mooton?
 Ye goot cold mooton doo ye?
 I cannae refuse sich as that!
 Ye goot grahvy?"
-His eyes were alight with gusto, so I got out some bread and sliced the cold lamb, heated the gravy, and made up a sanny for Weasil and meself as Rabby made himself one hell of a huge sanny.
-I took the one for Weasil out to him and found him snoozing in the hammie, the breeze gently rocking him and was about to put the sanny down on the table next to him when he piped up like he was half dead, "Plaise doon't leave daty dere or I'll be sick fer sure."
+His eyes were alight with gusto, so I got some bread, sliced the cold lamb, heated the gravy, and made up a sannie for Weasil and meself as Rabby made himself one hell of a huge sannie.
+I took the one for Weasil out to him and found him snoozing in the hammie, the breeze gently rocking him and was about to put the sannie down on the table next to him when he piped up like he was half dead, "Plaise doon't leave daty dere or I'll be sick fer sure."

 OK, so I took it away and went back in.
 I needn't have worried about wasting it, because Rabby let into it when I told him where Weasil was and that Weasil didn't want to partake of anything solid.

-"Wull, wooldn't want tae waste goood mooton smooutered in grahvy.
-Only thin missin' woold be a batata."
+"Wull, wooldn't wan' tae waste goood mooton smooutered in grahvy.
+Only thin missin' woold be a bahtata."

-"No, no tatties left," I sighed, wishing I was anywhere but where I was.
+"No, no tatties left," I sighed, wishing I were anywhere but where I was.
 I was subject to an hour of fart jokes and farts.
 Yes, Rabby was having himself a good time stinking up me kitchen.
-He ate most all the lamb off the bone, had rummaged around me fridge for whatever looked good to him and feasted while I watched.
-I didn't care at that time, me own brain was slowly recovering from intoxication, but as the hours got closer to me wife coming home, and me brain sobering, I did start to care that the leftovers we were going to have were gone!
+He ate most of the lamb off the bone, had rummaged around me fridge for whatever looked good to him, and feasted while I watched.
+I didn't care at that time, me own brain was slowly recovering from intoxication, but as the hours got closer to me wife coming home, and me brain sobered, I did start to care that the leftovers we were going to have were gone!
 Me arse was toast, but Rabby was much more sober (not completely) than he had been.
-At one point he told me he was using me rest room and as he went out he farted and closed the door holding it so I couldn't open it to get out.
+At one point, he told me he was using me restroom.
+I went in to check the toilet roll was adequate, and as he came in he farted, closing the door holding it so I couldn't open it to get out.
 What a kid!
-I was very unhappy so I went to a window took a breath and then headed for the backdoor and fresh air.
-When will these two grow up I wondered.
+I was very unhappy, so I went to the window, breathed, and physically shoved him out of me way.
+I headed for the back door and the fresh air.
+When will these two grow up?
+I wondered.

 "You okay over there?"
 I asked.